What I Wish I Knew Before I Started Writing My Memoir

 When you’re truthful, the reader will support you the whole way.

-Carolyn (memoir author about a 40-year friendship): I’ve learned that the telling and writing of each story has a value of its own.
+Carolyn (memoir about a 40-year friendship): I’ve learned that the telling and writing of each story has a value of their own.
 That writing in the voice of innocence is a necessary part of the process to practice before developing more insight as well as hindsight.

 Instead of looking at each piece as crap, see more clearly how the crap is necessary and important for the flowers to bloom with the most color.